tozny/terraform-provider-tozny/docs/resources/tozny_client_registration_token.md

 * `allowed_registration_client_types` - (Required) The client types that can be registered using the token.
 Valid types are `general`, `identity`, and `broker`.
 Must specify at least one.
 * `enabled` - (Optional) Whether the clients can be registered using this token.
 Defaults to true.
 * `one_time_use` - (Optional) Whether the token is only valid for registering a single client.
 Defaults to false.
-* `client_credentials_filepath` - (Optional) The filepath to Tozny client credentials for the provider to use when provisioning this realm.
+* `client_credentials_filepath` - (Optional) The filepath to Tozny client credentials for the provider to use when provisioning this resource.
 For this resource either this value or both `account_username` and `account_password` must be set on the provider.
 Omit if using `client_credentials_config`.
-* `client_credentials_config` - (Optional) A JSON string containing Tozny client credentials for the provider to use when provisioning this realm.
+* `client_credentials_config` - (Optional) A JSON string containing Tozny client credentials for the provider to use when provisioning this resource.
 For this resource either this value or both `account_username` and `account_password` must be set on the provider.
 Omit if using `client_credentials_filepath`.
 * `token` - (Computed) Client registration token.

 ## Attribute Reference